insidegui/srdzsh/README.md

 This project cross-compiles zsh 5.9.2 for arm64e iOS and assembles a root directory suitable for `srdtool cryptex install`.

+On the SRD, the resulting shell automatically adds executable directories from every mounted cryptex to `PATH`, allowing commands supplied by any cryptex to be run by name.
+Its bundled startup configuration also persists interactive command history across shell sessions.

 The build pins the official zsh archive by SHA-256, grafts the ncurses headers that Apple ships in the macOS SDK but omits from the public iPhoneOS SDK, and links supported zsh modules statically into one ad-hoc-signed executable.
-Static linking is intentional: ZLE, completion, key maps, terminfo, PTYs, and the other standard modules do not depend on unsigned loadable bundles or a fixed cryptex mount path.
+Static linking is used for ZLE, completion, key maps, terminfo, PTYs, and the other standard modules to prevent issues loading unsigned loadable bundles from the random cryptex mount path.

 ## Requirements